 This condition is generally called motion sickness.
-Many people experience motion sickness when riding on a boat or ship.
-This is commonly referred to as sea sickness (mal de mer), even though it is the same disorder.
+When riding on a boat or ship, it is commonly referred to as sea sickness - but it is the same disorder.

 What causes motion sickness?

 Motion sickness is thought to be caused by conflicting signals in the inner ear, eyes, and sensory receptors.